 - Road Tax – 3% to 24%

-Stay tuned to Car Blog India for more updates on GST and its effect on car and bike prices.
+Stay tuned to Car Blog India for more updates on how GST affect car price in India.
 Do you think the introduction of GST will be beneficial to car buyers?
 Do let us know via the comments section below.

 - Editor Rating